 Like most other electric vehicles, hoverboards use batteries for their power, and there are a few different types of batteries to consider.
+And, you’ll want to get a good, strong battery, especially if your hoverboard isn’t working right.
 If you’re in the process of buying one of the new self-balancing scooters, then you’ll want to consider what kind of battery you’re getting.

 The battery is your hoverboard’s primary source of power, and it’s usually installed right next to one of the wheels but inside the shell.
 Read more to learn about the types of batters, how long hoverboard batteries last, and other things to look out for.

 In the beginning, lithium-ion batteries dominated the market.
 While they are still common, there are also new types of batteries to consider.
 The best hoverboard batteries give you enough power to give you a smooth ride, regardless of the maximum weight limit, types of terrain, and rough surfaces.

 Lithium-ion batteries are one of the most common batteries in self-balancing scooters because of their relative affordability.
 Unfortunately, they experienced many problems with early versions, and many caused hoverboards to catch fire.
 Underwriters Laboratories (UL) soon became the industry standard for safety certifications, and hoverboards are now required to carry a UL2271 or UL2272 safety certification.
 If you’re looking for a more affordable hoverboard that still offers a lot of power, then lithium-ion options are always a great choice.